×

 All about Basaltic Trachyandesite and Hornblendite Properties

 Know all about Basaltic Trachyandesite and Hornblendite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basaltic Trachyandesite and Hornblendite belong to Igneous Rocks.Texture of Basaltic Trachyandesite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Hornblendite is Banded, Foliated, Massive.
 Basaltic Trachyandesite appears Dull and Soft and Hornblendite appears Foliated.
-The luster of Basaltic Trachyandesite is not available while that of Hornblendite is vitreous to dull.
+The luster of Basaltic Trachyandesite is while that of Hornblendite is vitreous to dull.
 Basaltic Trachyandesite is available in black, brown, light to dark grey colors whereas Hornblendite is available in black, brown, green, grey colors.
 The commercial uses of Basaltic Trachyandesite are an oil and gas reservoir, commemorative tablets, creating artwork and that of Hornblendite are cemetery markers, commemorative tablets, creating artwork.